pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-hypo-25`                           help hypo module for pytest                                                                                                                                               Jan 12, 2020    3 - Alpha              N/A
    :pypi:`pytest-ibutsu`                            A plugin to sent pytest results to an Ibutsu server                                                                                                                       Dec 15, 2021    4 - Beta               pytest
    :pypi:`pytest-icdiff`                            use icdiff for better error messages in pytest assertions                                                                                                                 Apr 08, 2020    4 - Beta               N/A
    :pypi:`pytest-idapro`                            A pytest plugin for idapython.
-Allows a pytest setup to run tests outside and inside IDA in an automated manner by runnig pytest inside IDA and by mocking idapython api  Nov 03, 2018    N/A                    N/A
+Allows a pytest setup to run tests outside and inside IDA in an automated manner by running pytest inside IDA and by mocking idapython api  Nov 03, 2018    N/A                    N/A
    :pypi:`pytest-idempotent`                        Pytest plugin for testing function idempotence.
 Nov 26, 2021    N/A                    N/A
    :pypi:`pytest-ignore-flaky`                      ignore failures from flaky tests (pytest plugin)                                                                                                                          Apr 23, 2021    5 - Production/Stable  N/A
    :pypi:`pytest-image-diff`                                                                                                                                                                                                  Jul 28, 2021    3 - Alpha              pytest